exoplatform/exo-documentation/docs/Administration.rst

 - Description: A description of the rule to explain its goal.

-- Points: The number of points obtained by the rule.
+- Points: The number of points gained by the rule.

 - Domain: The domain of the rule.
 It could be **social**, **Teamwork**, **Knowledge**...